eprev/locationchanger/README.md

 curl -L https://github.com/eprev/locationchanger/raw/master/locationchanger.sh | bash
 ```

-It will ask you for a root password to install `locationchanger` to */usr/local/bin* directory.
+It will ask you for a root password to install `locationchanger` to the */usr/local/bin* directory.

 ## Usage